dotnet-websharper/docs/v4.1/fsharp/sitelets.md

     val Protect : Filter<'EndPoint> -> Sitelet<'EndPoint> -> Sitelet<'EndPoint>
     ```

     Given a filter value and a sitelet, `Protect` returns a new sitelet that requires a logged in user that passes the `VerifyUser` predicate, specified by the filter.
-If the user is not logged in, or the predicate returns false, the request is redirected to the action specified by the `LoginRedirect` function specified by the filter.
+If the user is not logged in, or the predicate returns false, the request is redirected to the endpoint specified by the `LoginRedirect` function specified by the filter.
 [See here how to log users in and out.](#context)

 * [`Sitelet.Map`](/api/WebSharper.Sitelets.Sitelet#Map\`\`2) converts a Sitelet to a different endpoint type using mapping functions in both directions.